How Many Types of Moths Are There?

 In some areas, they are considered standard, while in others, they are pretty rare.
 The Rosy Maple moth is active both day and night but much more active at night when it comes out to feed on tree sap.

 It lays eggs on trees or plants where its caterpillars will have plenty of food.
-As for how many types of moths are there, scientists estimate that there could be between 150,000 and 1 million different species of moths worldwide!
-Some estimates put that number even higher, at around 2 million other types!
+As for the number of types of moths, scientists estimate that there could be between 150,000 and 1 million different species of moths worldwide!
+Some estimates put that number even higher, at around 2 million other types

 Are Moths Friendly?

-One misconception about moths is that they are all mean and scary, but some types of moths are pretty friendly!
+One misconception about moths is that they are all mean and scary, but some types are pretty friendly!
 The Atlas moth, for example, is a species that lives primarily off tree sap.

 The male Atlas moth uses its large wings to attract a mate; its wing span can reach up to 12 inches wide!